CarloLepelaars/irouter/README.md

 ## Usage

+Below are basic usage examples of functionality in `irouter`.
+For more detailed examples, check out the `nbs` folder.

 ### Call

 `Call` is the simplest interface to have one-off interactions with one or more LLMs (without tool support).